RyanS974/RyanS974.github.io/README.md

 # RyanS974.github.io
-UNDER CONSTRUCTION

 This is my GitHub home page.
 Access it at http://ryans974.github.io.
-There isn't anything there though yet except a bare template site.
+I just started working on it, and it has some basic features, as of 2025-05-17.
+I plan on having a blog of updates and information on the page and what I am working on.
+Some of the topics are tutorials on programming, AI, and apps I am working on.
+I plan on setting up Discussions soon, accessible from the top menu of this GitHub repo page.